14 July 1918 : Flight Lieut. Quentin Roosevelt

 Nieuport 28s at 95th Aero Squadron

 "He was reckless to such a degree that his commanding officers had to caution him repeatedly about the senselessness of his lack of caution.
 His bravery was so notorious that we all knew he would either achieve some great spectacular success or be killed in the attempt.
-Even the pilots in his own flight would beg him to conserve himself and wait for a fair opportunity for a victory.
+Even the pilots in his flight would beg him to conserve himself and wait for a fair opportunity for victory.
 But Quentin would merely laugh away all serious advice."

-He had ‘so many friends, from so many different walks of life’
+He had ‘so many friends, from so many different walks of life.’

 He had shot down a German aircraft on 10 July 1918 but was then, only four days later, caught up in a massive aerial engagement at the commencement of the Second Battle of the Marne.
 He was flying a Nieuport 28 when he was shot down above the Chamey behind German lines.